 - The reader is able to empathise with a particular character caught in that time and place.

-- Fiction can portray what ordinary life was like, rather than focusing on the politics and battle fields.
+- Fiction can portray what ordinary life was like, rather than focusing on the politics and big struggle fields.
 This allows for the inclusion of women in history, who were genuinely excluded from the history-book-making events, even though fully invested and involved in society.

 - Young readers can learn that the difficulties of adolescence are universal, not just across cultures but across times.